-- (1) All results met state and federal drinking water health standards. - (2) These are monthly average turbidity values measured every 4 hours daily. - (3) This is a TT requirement for filtration systems. - (4) This is the highest locational running annual average value. - (5) This is the highest running annual average value. - (6) Total organic carbon is a precursor for disinfection byproduct formation.
-The TT requirement applies to the filtered water from the SVWTP only. - (7) The SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
-In 2021, the range and average of the fluoride levels were 0.6 ppm-0.9 ppm and 0.7 ppm, respectively. - (8) Natural fluoride in the Hetch Hetchy source was ND.
-Elevated fluoride levels in raw water at the two treatment plants noted were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs.. - (9) The detected chlorate in the treated water is a degradation product of sodium hypochlorite used by the SFRWS for water disinfection.
+$^{(1)}\mbox{All}$ results met state and federal drinking water health standards.

+(2) These are monthly average turbidity values measured every 4 hours daily.

+(3) This is a TT requirement for filtration systems.

+(4) This is the highest locational running annual average value.

+(5) This is the highest running annual average value.

+(6) Total organic carbon is a precursor for disinfection byproduct formation.
+The TT requirement applies to the filtered water from the SVWTP only.

+(7) The SWRCB recommended an optimal fluoride level of 0.7 ppm be maintained in the treated water.
+In 2022, the range and average of the fluoride levels were 0.5 ppm-0.9 ppm and 0.7 ppm, respectively.
+(8) Natural fluoride in the Hetch Hetchy source was ND.
+Elevated fluoride levels in raw water at the SVWTP and HTWTP noted were attributed to the transfer of fluoridated Hetch Hetchy water into the local reservoirs.